New directory

 You have to define a common directory for all banks with a corresponding file name mask.
 It is advisable to check the effect of a new or changed directory definition as soon as files are in the send directory.
 Only unique filters prevent files from being displayed more than once and sent to the wrong bank.

-Optionally, you can specify an Archive directory.
-Files are moved there, as soon as they have been signed on the on the page Files to transfer.
+Files are moved to an archive directory, as soon as they have been signed on the on the page Files to transfer.
 If you leave this field empty, the files will be deleted from the directory that you specified above, after they have been signed.
 Only BL Banking Web must have write access to the archive directory, but not the external system.

 Figure: Form for entering a directory for files to send